nuxt/docs/en/guide/vuex-store.md

 ## Classic mode

-To activate the store with the classic mode, we create the `store/index.js` file which should export a `createStore` method which returns a Vuex instance:
+To activate the store with the classic mode, we create the `store/index.js` file which should export a method which returns a Vuex instance:

 ```js
 import Vuex from 'vuex'